wkershaw/RhythmFightingGame/README.md

 <h2>Controls:</h2> <br>
   Up arrow - Block an incoming attack <br>
-  Down arrow - Attach the enemy <br>
+  Down arrow - Attack the enemy <br>

   Time blocks and attacks with the on screen prompts to defeat the enemy